Time to read: 4 min read

 This is the first actual DLC with more substance.
 The DLC introduces a new multiplayer event called The Summit, and new gameplay events which includes motorcycles and dragsters.
 Personally, my favourite is probably the trick events with the monster trucks.

 The second actual DLC allows players to play as police officers.
-This is actually pretty fun and I enjoyed the various missions chasing down criminals using different equipments nad power-ups.
+This is actually pretty fun and I enjoyed the various missions chasing down criminals using different equipments and power-ups.
 The voice actress is a tad annoying after a while, though.

 Playing as police